lacegiovanni17/ReactJS_calculator_task_A/README.md

 Please give a ⭐️ if you like this project!

 ## Acknowledgments
-- Hat tip to Clan Africa
+- Hat tip to school
 - Inspiration
 - etc